EngineeringLast Updated Jan 21, 202610 min read

 • Klocwork, a static code analyzer for C, C++, C#, Java, JavaScript, and Python.

-• Checkmarx, a tool that supports multiple programming languages.
+• Checkmarx, a comprehensive tool that supports multiple programming languages.

 To mitigate serious security errors and produce more secure applications, many developers now incorporate SAST testing into their continuous integration and continuous deployment (CI/CD) pipelines.
 There are many use cases for using SAST to create more secure applications.